University of King's College: Alex Fountain Memorial Lecture

 Since 2011, an annual memorial lecture is given by an individual chosen each year by the student body.
 After a nomination process at the beginning of the winter semester, a long list of twenty is narrowed to a short list of ten by student election.
 The short list is then prioritized by a student committee, which includes the program directors and president.
 The lecture is free, open to the public, and concludes in a question and answer period.
 Previous lecturers and lectures include Michaëlle Jean on 'Building Social Change Locally and Globally', Charles Taylor on 'Is Democracy in Danger?', Michael Ondaatje on 'Mongrel art: A discussion of literature and its neighbours', Jan Zwicky on 'What Meaning Is and Why It Matters', and Tanya Tagaq on 'Climate, culture, and collaboration', as well as Canadian author Joseph Boyden.

 The event is held in memorial after Alex Fountain, a student who died by suicide on 22 August 2009 at the age of 20.
 His family donated $1 million to the mental health program at the Queen Elizabeth II Health Sciences Centre, as well as additional contributions to other mental health programs at Dalhousie University, the IWK Health Centre and Capital Health.
 In addition, they founded the lecture series.

 Athletics

 King's is a member of the Atlantic Colleges Athletic Association (ACAA).
 The Varsity athletics teams at the University of King's College are named the Blue Devils.
 Sporting teams include men's and women's basketball, soccer, badminton and rugby, and women's volleyball.

+King's College Chapel

+The King's College Chapel is a multi-purpose space at the University of King's College in Halifax, Nova Scotia.
+It serves as a venue for religious services, musical performances, and community events.
+While it follows the Anglican tradition, the chapel is open to all members of the university community and is used for both spiritual and secular activities.